← Haseeb Chaudhry

 -

-— Literally wrote it in the third person about himself; chad does what chad wants, the propaganda is the point.
-Still the best book on strategy I've read.
+Literally wrote it in the third person about himself; chad does what chad wants.
+Fantastic book on strategy though, brilliant mind.

 -

-— The closest thing we have to a real account from him.
+The closest thing we have to a real account from him, he never really wrote anything formal, relates to my essay Why founding.
 Good book; I recommend The Campaigns of Napoleon as a better read though.

 -

-— Eleven hundred pages, worth every one.
-The corps system chapter alone explains why Napoleon won for fifteen years.
-His mental organization (close and open cupboards) — I use something very similar.
+Eleven hundred pages, don't read the whole thing but still worth it, top 10 smartest guys ever.
+The corps system chapter is great.
+His mental organization also (close and open cupboards, cupboards represent ideas) — I use something very similar.
 Brilliant book.

 -

-Las Cases — The Memorial of Saint Helena
+The Memorial of Saint Helena by Las Cases

-— Napoleon narrating his own life in exile.
-Self-mythologizing but also a primary source from the man himself; really interesting to see his mood shift at the end of his life.
+Napoleon narrating his own life in exile.
+Self-mythologizing but also a primary source from the man himself; really interesting to see his mood shift at the end of his life, tons of ambition and dynamism and then resignation.

 -